 $69 million for digital art?!
 Mystifying or insane?
 Yeah.
-It is insane, or even both, especially for most of us who are oblivious to this whole new tech world of anomalies.
+It is insane, or even both, especially for most of us oblivious to this new tech world of anomalies.
 If there is a new tech currently defying reason, it's the NFTs.
-This tale is more significant than just a $6 hundred thousand dollar cat gif, a $3 million tweet, or even worse the artwork "Every day's: The first 5000 days" by Beeple, which was sold for a whopping $69.3 million.
+This tale is more significant than a $6 hundred thousand dollar cat gif, a $3 million tweet, or even worse the artwork "Every day's: The first 5000 days" by Beeple, which was sold for a whopping $69.3 million.
 There is more to this new stratum than just these outrageous sales.

-Consider NFT as a massive bubble on the verge of detonation because that is precisely what it is.
+Consider NFT a massive bubble on the verge of detonation because that is precisely what it is.
 These cryptographically unique tokens are changing how we monetize and think about art.

 Let's get down to the nitty-gritty of what NFTs are all about to understand better what this craze is all about.

 A non-fungible token (NFT) is a unit of data stored on a blockchain that certifies ownership of a digital asset such as images, audio, videos, or other collectibles such as books, blogs, tweets, or memes.
 Lately, these assets have been extending offline to procure physical assets.
 These collectibles are coveted for their rarity, exclusivity, or originality and are grounded on the virtues of authenticity, rarity, and scarcity.

 Like the name insinuates, these digital tokens are 'non-fungible' or, in layman's terms, ' irreplaceable.'
 Unlike cryptocurrencies, NFTs can not be duplicated, exchanged, or divided to expound further.
 They espouse a one-of-a-kind form of creativity with a thriving potential dependent on its ability to appeal to the digital spectrum's masses.